rarebreed/metricizer/README.md

 ### Future solutions

+Currently, metricizer is very specific to Red Hat's process for CI workflows.
+What is needed to make this more generic is to specify a 'pipeline' of sorts

 The solution to the above assumptions is to stop making assumptions and pass in some new arguments:

 ```json